Code-Institute-Submissions/patterns_for_fashion/TESTING.md

 1. When trying to add a blog post to the deployed site on Heroku, I got a 500 Internal Server Error.
 Locally everything was working fine.
     -   I added the postgres database url to the GitHub env var in order to get a better understanding of the issue and found the following error.
     -   ![Blog Error](static/testing/blogerror.png)
-    -   The problem was that when I initially migrated the blog models fields, the created_on field was interpreted as IntegerField instead of DAaeTimeFieled.
+    -   The problem was that when I initially migrated the blog models fields, the created_on field was interpreted as IntegerField instead of DateTimeField.
     -   I fixed the issue locally in the migrations file by simply adding the correct field type(DateTimeFieled) and rerun migrations.
     -   While in development this worked just fine, in production Django didn't pick up the migration as well, therefore the error.
     -   I fixed it by completely remove the created_on field from the models locally, run migrations, and then added it again with the null=True default and run migrations again.